oalvarez/MemeMaker/README.md

 # MemeMaker
-Meme maker as an interview test For Wizars Lab
+Meme maker as an interview test For Wizar Labs

 ## Functionalities
 1. Import a video from the Photos app